FYP-Jalien/test-suite/README.md

 - --container-only: Execute the host specfic tests and container specifci tests only
 - --flow-only: Execute all tests except the advanced logs tests
 - --csv: Write test log outputs and test summary to csv
+- --no-error-on-exit: Exit with 0 instead of 1  when a critical test fails.

 #### Examples